naser-kazemi/MCGA/report/MonteCarloMethod.md

 Where $f_{ij}$ is the frequency of the front $j$ for individual $i$ and $c_i$ is a constant which is bigger for the first front, the second front, and so on.

+#### 2.2

+Now I try another thing.
+Instead of slicing the polar space in random sectors, I uniformly slice the polar space and then rotate it with a random angle.